The Don Is Dead

-The Don Is Dead is a 1973 American crime film directed by Richard Fleischer and written by Christopher Trumbo, Michael Butler, and Marvin H. Albert, adapted from Albert's novel of the same name.
-It stars Anthony Quinn, Frederic Forrest, Robert Forster, Al Lettieri, and Angel Tompkins.
+The Don Is Dead is a 1973 American gangster film directed by Richard Fleischer and starring Anthony Quinn, Frederic Forrest, Robert Forster, Al Lettieri, Angel Tompkins, and Charles Cioffi.
+It is based on the 1972 novel by Marvin H. Albert (under the pen name 'Nick Quarry'), who also co-wrote the film with Christopher Trumbo and Michael Butler.

-It was released by Universal Pictures on November 14, 1973, and received mixed reviews.
+The film was released by Universal Pictures on November 14, 1973, to mixed reviews.

 Plot

-Frank Regalbuto is the ambitious son of an organized-crime boss Don Paolo.
+Frank Regalbuto is the ambitious son of mafioso Don Paolo Regalbuto.
 He plans a heroin deal with the help of Tony Fargo and his brother Vince.
-But when a gangland snitch secretly tips off the cops, Frank's drug deal results in a violent gun battle.
-In the end, Frank and the Fargos survive.
-Later, on discovering who set them up, Frank learns of the death of his powerful father Paolo, caused by a stroke.
-A meeting is thus called among the various mob families to select a new don.
-There, it is decided that Frank, still too young to take over for his dead father, will instead learn the business under the wing of his dad's lifelong friend, Don Angelo DiMorra.
-In doing so, Angelo becomes a sort of Lord Protector to the future mob boss, Frank.
+But when a gangland snitch secretly tips off the cops, Frank's drug deal results in a violent gun battle, which Frank and the Fargos narrowly survive.
+Later, on discovering who set them up, Frank learns of his father's death due to illness.

+A meeting called among the various mob families to select a new Don to succeed Paolo.
+It is decided that Frank, still too young to take over for his dead father, will instead learn the business under the wing of his father's lifelong friend, Don Angelo DiMorra.
+In doing so, Angelo becomes a sort of protector to the future Don.

-Unfortunately, Don Angelo begins an illicit romance with Frank's young and beautiful fiancée Ruby Dunne.
+Unfortunately, Angelo begins an illicit romance with Frank's young and beautiful fiancée Ruby Dunne.
 This sends the hot-tempered Frank into a self-destructive rage.
-He beats up Ruby so badly she has to be hospitalized.
+He beats Ruby so badly she has to be hospitalized.
 She informs Don Angelo, who swears vengeance against Frank.
 Miraculously, Frank survives the attempt on his life.
 But the incident causes everyone to choose sides, and a bloody, all-out war is waged in the streets.